astropy/astropy/docs/coordinates/velocities.rst

 ..
   EXAMPLE START
-  Creating Frame Objects with Velocity Data in the Form of Proper Motion Components
+  Creating Frame Objects with Proper Motions

 To create frame objects with velocity data in the form of proper motion components::